Six Stylish Uniforms for Spring

 These days uniforms are more of a collection of items to choose from.
 A corporate wardrobe where employees can change things up for each season is the best way to keep them from getting bored by their uniforms, and instead, get excited about the changes.
 So, if you haven’t got a uniform wardrobe yet, you’re looking to add to your existing one, or give it a refresh; here are some stylish uniforms on trend this season.

-Hot magenta in the form of suits and dresses were seen on Australian runways for many upmarket brands’ collections.
+Hot magenta in the form of suits and dresses were seen on Indian runways for many upmarket brands’ collections.
 Hot magenta is pretty much like hot pink, so why not add it to your own uniform collection with our hot pink suiting fabrics.
 Get yourself a jacket, chino, or skirt.
 For more casual days we offer hot pink polos and even work-appropriate shorts (more on this later).
 If pink as a primary hue doesn’t really work for your brand, consider it in a lining or as a subtle trim for that added ultra-modern chic to your uniforms.
 Colour blocking was also a big thing, which we can do perfectly on our polo shirts.
 You can have contrasting coloured sleeves, collars or plackets.
 Polos are a great way to achieve that colour blocking look.

 Black and White Check